Watch Six Nations Rugby on UK TV Abroad

 Watching the Six Nations on a TV Abroad

-A VPN router allows you to watch Six Nations rugby on:
+A VPN router lets you watch Six Nations rugby on:

 Once connected, BBC iPlayer and ITVX behave exactly as they do in the UK.